yuefan98/nleis.py/docs/source/getting-started.rst

 Getting started with :code:`nleis.py`
 =========================================

-nleis.py is designed to be a toolbox that can be seamlessly intergrated into impedance.py to faciliate NLEIS analysis and simultaneous analysis of EIS and 2nd-NLEIS. nleis.py also support building nonlinear equivalent circuit model.
+:code:`nleis.py` is designed to be a toolbox that can be seamlessly intergrated into :code:`impedance.py` to faciliate NLEIS analysis and simultaneous analysis of EIS and 2nd-NLEIS. nleis.py also supports building nonlinear equivalent circuit model.
 Due to the nonlinear nature, the smallest building block is nonlinear Randles circuit in nleis.py, while single resistor and capacitor is supported in impedance.py.
 In short, nleis.py requires a wrapper function for the pair of linear and nonlinear respsone.
 A much detailed documentation will be provided soon.

 .. hint::
   If you get stuck or believe you have found a bug, please feel free to open an